ViBlog/viewpager/viewpagerindicators-libraries.md

 # PagerSlidingTabStrip (Andreas Stuetz)
 5500 stars, 153 issues, 53 Pull Requests, no activity for 3 years.
 [Library,][pagerSlidingTabStrip_github_lib][ _Sample Code._][pagerSlidingTabStrip_sample_code]

+Same as the previous library, with 3 years without updates, it doesn't support Material Ripple effect and you will have to create it by hand.
+I would prefer the Delight NavigationTabStrip (below) instead.

 ## Title
 Tab clickable but without ripple effect
 ![PagerSlidingTabStrip Title][psts_title]